redhat-cop/openshift-migration-best-practices/cluster-health-checks.md

 * Review the [migration considerations](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.5/html-single/migration/index#migration-considerations).

-* Check that the identity provider is working on the source and target clusters.
+* Verify the identity provider on the source and target clusters.

-* Verify that the network visibility between namespaces in the OpenShift 4.x target cluster is as expected, especially if the OpenShift 3.9+ source cluster uses the [**multitenant** network plugin](https://docs.openshift.com/container-platform/3.11/architecture/networking/sdn.html#architecture-additional-concepts-sdn).
-Openshift 4.x uses the [**networkpolicy** network plugin](https://docs.openshift.com/container-platform/4.5/networking/network_policy/about-network-policy.html) with an open policy by default in which all pods and services are accessible from any project.
+* Verify the network visibility between namespaces on the OpenShift 4.x target cluster, especially if the OpenShift 3.9+ source cluster uses the [**multitenant** network plugin](https://docs.openshift.com/container-platform/3.11/architecture/networking/sdn.html#architecture-additional-concepts-sdn).

+  Openshift 4.x uses the [**networkpolicy** network plugin](https://docs.openshift.com/container-platform/4.5/networking/network_policy/about-network-policy.html), which has an open policy by default.
+All pods and services are accessible from any project.